Skip to content

 Zone Requirement Rationale

-Zone 2 (Team) Test critical updates; 48-hour validation window; documented deployment Shared agents warrant controlled updates
+Zone 2 (Team) Validate breaking-change Message Center posts in a Monthly-channel sandbox; 48-hour validation window; documented deployment record Shared agents warrant controlled validation before user-visible change

 Roles & Responsibilities